SystemsApproach/private5g/ran.rst

 available Service Models.
 One of the challenges the SDK has to deal with is how data passed to/from the RAN elements is encoded.
-For historical reasons, the E2 interface uses ASN.1 formatting, whereas the ONOS-RIC internally uses gRPC and Protocol Buffers to commnicate between the set of microservices.
+For historical reasons, the E2 interface uses ASN.1 formatting, whereas the ONOS-RIC internally uses gRPC and Protocol Buffers to communicate between the set of microservices.
 The south-bound E2 interface in :numref:`Figure %s <fig-ric>` translates between the two formats.
 The SDK currently makes the gRPC-based API available to xApps.